Mitigating the impact of e-commerce returns on margins through strategic outsourcing

 On 11 February 2026, the Council of the European Union approved EU Regulation No. 382.
 This legislation establishes the abolition of the import duty exemption for goods with an intrinsic value not exceeding €150 sent from a third country, introducing the Union Levy on small-value parcels.

-This transition raises a technical issue regarding financial coverage.
-European regulations stipulate that 75% of the proceeds from the new duty go to the EU budget, leaving member states with the remaining 25% as reimbursement for collection costs.
-Consequently, the Italian State will collect €0.75 for each imported mini-parcel, far from the €2 envisaged by the original budget measure.
-This deep legislative and fiscal uncertainty falls directly upon international merchants.
+However, this move creates a technical issue regarding budgetary coverage for the Italian State.
+The European regulation stipulates that 75% of the proceeds from the new duty go directly to the EU budget, leaving member states with only the remaining 25% to cover collection costs.
+As a result, Italy will receive just €0.75 for every mini-parcel imported – a figure a far cry from the €2 entirely national fee originally envisaged in the budget.

 The application of a non-harmonised charge within the single market has prompted many operators to seek loopholes.
 But how, specifically, is the Italian contribution being bypassed?